A Bird in the House: Main characters

 A doctor, like his father.
 He is unable to make money to support the family during the great depression, a time when people often pay him in chicken and potatoes.
 His father-in-law, Timothy Connor, often criticizes him for this lack of wealth.
 He was a soldier during World War I, and witnessed the death of his younger brother Roderick.
-It is possible that he blames himself for his brother's death.
-He has an extensive collection of books about travel, which he thumbs through longingly, but never uses because he has never been able to travel.

 Roderick MacLeod, Vanessa's younger brother:

 Born in Chapter 2, "To Set Our House In Order".
 He is named after Ewen's brother, who died in World War I.